simonitminds/tmp_kpiconnect/README.md

 ## From your Local node on your machine
  - `:observer.start`

 ## Select the web.main node from the node list in observer from the toolbar menu

+## Releasing

+We're using Ansible to manage server provisioning and deployments.
+For the most part, doing a new deploy involves:

+1. Log into the build server with `ssh -A deploy@oceanconnect`
+2. `cd ~/build/oceanconnect/`
+3. Run `./scripts/build-release.sh` to build the new release binary
+4. Deploy with `./scripts/deploy-local.sh`

+New users will need to add their account information to `ansible/inventory/group_vars/all/users/yml` before they will be able to access the servers.